One of the lingering questions about the COVID-19 vaccines has been how safe they are for pregnant people.

 Keeping pregnant patients and babies safe

-First, it confirms there’s no risk to the health of either the patient or their baby if they receive the vaccine.
+First, it confirms there’s no risk to the health of either the patient or their fetus if they receive the vaccine.
 “Pregnant patients always want to make sure nothing is impacting the health of their babies,” Dr. Goje says.

 Additionally, the data so far suggests that side effects caused by the vaccine in pregnant patients are comparable to non-pregnant patients.
-“From the data, we know the normal side effects that they experience, it does not put the baby at risk,” she adds.
+“From the data, we know the normal side effects that they experience, it does not put the fetus at risk,” she adds.

 Dr. Goje also points out organizations like the American Society for Reproductive Medicine (ASRM) and the American College of Obstetricians and Gynecologists (ACOG) have repeatedly called for pregnant patients to be vaccinated.